Slicer/Slicer/Docs/user_guide/getting_started.md

 - Some computations in 3D Slicer are multi-threaded and will benefit from multi core, multi CPU configurations.
 Minimum Intel Core i5 CPU is recommended.
 On desktop computers, Intel Core i7 CPU is recommended.
 - Interface device: a three button mouse with scroll wheel is recommended.
 Pen, multi-touchscreen, touchpad, and graphic tablet are supported.
 All OpenVR-compatible virtual reality headsets are supported for virtual reality display.
 - Internet connection to access extensions, Python packages, online documentation, sample data sets, and tutorials.

-### Recommended operating system versions
-- Windows 10, 64-bit
-- macOS Catalina (MacOS High Sierra or later required)
-- Linux: recent versions of popular distributions should work.
-Ubuntu and Fedora are the most widely used distribution among the developers.
-The SlicerPreview nightly build system runs CentOS 7.

-32 bit versus 64 bit: Many clinical research tasks, such as processing of large CT or MR volumetric datasets, require more memory than can be accommodated with a 32 bit program.
-Therefore, we only make 64-bit Slicer versions available.
-Developers can build 32-bit version on their own if they need to run Slicer on a 32-bit operating system.

 ## Installing 3D Slicer